-Stocks tumble as Fed's outlook on rates disappoints
+Stocks slump as Fed's outlook on rates disappoints

-TOKYO (Reuters) - Asian shares slid on Thursday after the U.S. Federal Reserve raised rates, as expected, and kept most of its guidance for additional hikes next two years, dashing investor hopes for a more dovish policy outlook.
+TOKYO (Reuters) - Asian shares slid on Thursday after the U.S. Federal Reserve raised rates, as expected, and kept most of its guidance for additional hikes over the next two years, dashing investor hopes for a more dovish policy outlook.

-MSCI’s broadest index of Asia-Pacific shares outside Japan dropped 1.4 percent, with Australian shares slipping as much as 1.3 percent to two-year lows.
+MSCI’s broadest index of Asia-Pacific shares outside Japan dropped 1.1 percent, with Australian shares also declining 1.3 percent to a two-year closing low.

-Markets across the region are nearing gloomy milestones, with Japan’s Topix and South Korea’s Kospi heading into a bear market, which means they are down more than 20 percent off their recent highs, to join Shanghai and Hong Kong’s Han Seng.
+Markets across the region are nearing gloomy milestones, with Japan’s Topix and South Korea’s KOSPI falling into a bear market, which means they are down more than 20 percent from their recent highs, to join Shanghai and Hong Kong’s Hang Seng.

+Financial spread-betters expect London’s FTSE Frankfurt’s DAX and Paris’s CAC to fall between 1.2 and 1.4 percent when they open.

-Japan’s Nikkei shed 3.3 percent to fresh nine-month lows.
+Japan’s Nikkei shed 2.8 percent to close at its lowest since September 2017.

-China’s benchmark Shanghai Composite and the blue-chip CSI 300 fell 1.3 percent and 1.5 percent, respectively, while Hong Kong’s Hang Seng was off 1.5 percent.
+China’s benchmark Shanghai Composite and the blue-chip CSI 300 fell 0.5 percent and 0.8 percent, respectively, while the Hang Seng was off 1.1 percent.

 In New York, U.S. S&P 500 Index lost 1.54 percent to hit its lowest level since September 2017.
 U.S. stocks are on pace for their biggest December decline since 1931, the depths of the Great Depression.